PlanTL-GOB-ES/SPACCC_SPLIT/README.md

 * `PROBABILITY`: probability of the chosen tag.

+## Annotation guidelines

+The annotation guidelines describe the criteria that have been followed to annotate the corpus, along with illustrative examples.
+They describe FreeLing default resources, the criteria that have been followed in the manual annotation and the implementations that solve these criteria in automatic annotation.
+The guidelines also compare the criteria followed in this project with those followed by the Apache CTAKES NLP system (http://ctakes.apache.org/) and the the GENIA Sentence Splitter (http://www.nactem.ac.uk/y-matsu/geniass/), as well as the criteria followed in the development of the GENIA corpus (https://github.com/spyysalo/genia-pos).

+Guidelines have been written and developed in Spanish and are only available in Spanish.

-## Corpus predictions
+## Corpus consistency

 The following three tables show the interagreement results measured on both the development and the validation corpus.
-See the inter-annotator agreement report (Informe_interagreement_CNIO_PlanTL_SEAD.pdf) included in folder iaain this repository for further details.
+See the inter-annotator agreement report (Informe_interagreement_CNIO_PlanTL_SEAD.pdf) included in folder `IAA` in this repository for further details.
 The required minimum level was 99%.

 |                        | Split  |
 | ---------------------- | ------ |